 Services necessary for the individual to remain in or return to the community are identified from the array of services available through the STAR+PLUS Home and Community Based Services (HCBS) program.
 STAR+PLUS HCBS program services include:

-Adaptive Aids and Medical Supplies — Medical equipment and supplies that include devices, controls or appliances specified in the plan of care that enable individuals to increase their abilities to perform activities of daily living or to perceive, control or communicate with the environment in which they live.
+Adaptive Aids and Medical Supplies — Medical equipment and supplies that include devices, controls or appliances specified in the plan of care (POC) that enable individuals to increase their abilities to perform activities of daily living (ADLs) or to perceive, control or communicate with the environment in which they live.

-Adult Foster Care — A 24-hour living arrangement for persons who, because of physical or mental limitations, are unable to continue residing in their own homes.
-Services may include meal preparation, housekeeping, personal care, help with activities of daily living, supervision and the provision of or arrangement of transportation.
+Adult Foster Care (AFC) — A 24-hour living arrangement for persons who, because of physical or mental limitations, are unable to continue residing in his or her own homes.
+Services may include meal preparation, housekeeping, personal care, help with ADL, supervision and the provision of or arrangement of transportation.

-Assisted Living (AL) Services — A 24-hour living arrangement in licensed personal care facilities in which personal care, home management, escort, social and recreational activities, 24-hour supervision, provision or arrangement of transportation, and supervision of, assistance with and direct administration of medications are provided.
+Assisted Living (AL) Services — A 24-hour living arrangement in licensed personal care facilities in which personal care, home management, escort, social and recreational activities, 24- hour supervision, provision or arrangement of transportation, and supervision of, assistance with and direct administration of medications are provided.
 Under the STAR+PLUS HCBS program, personal care facilities may contract to provide services in two distinct types of living arrangements:

 AL apartments; or